NotTimTam/extrusive.md/README.md

 -   **"start"** command with live server for development that does not rely on a build.
 -   Improved search functionality.
 -   More robust server defense firewall.

-Both:

--   Path normalization functions to make building work on more operating systems.